Does Finasteride Work for Hair Loss?

 If you experience any of the above or any unusual side effects, you should contact your doctor.

 Finasteride is generally well tolerated and a safe treatment for male pattern baldness.
 However, you should read the product information leaflet beforehand and discuss any concerns with your doctor or pharmacist.
-If you are comfortable with taking finasteride and you feel that it is appropriate for you to take, you can begin treatment and look forward to a fuller and thicker head of hair.
+If you feel that it is appropriate for you to take, you can begin treatment and look forward to a fuller and thicker head of hair.

-You may not have been taking finasteride tablets for long enough.
-First ask yourself how long you have been taking finasteride tablets for.
+First ask yourself how long you have been taking finasteride for.
 As humans, we all want to see results fast.
 It’s human instinct.
-However, you must bear in mind that finasteride takes at least 3 months to start working.
+However, you must bear in mind that it takes at least 3 months for the treatment to start working.
 It may even take up to 6 months before you start noticing the positive effects.

-Finasteride works to slow hair loss too.
 It may not work to regrow hair, but it may be helping to stop the natural balding process.
 This can be difficult to assess.
-The best way to gauge this, is to take regular pictures, so that you can assess your response before and after taking finasteride.
+The best way to gauge this, is to take regular pictures, so that you can assess your response before and after finasteride.

-It may be too late.
 Finasteride is most effective in treating mild to moderate cases of hair loss.
-If you are experiencing hair loss that is within the moderate to severe category, finasteride is unlikely to work.
+If you are experiencing hair loss that is within the moderate to severe category, it is unlikely to work.

 Tip: Using other hair loss products such as Regaine and hair loss supplements can help to speed up the results of finasteride.

 Yes!
-Finasteride does work if you take it continuously.
-Scientific research and evidence point to finasteride as the most effective treatment for hair loss in males.
+Finasteride does work for most men with male pattern hair loss if you take it continuously.
+Scientific research and evidence point to finasteride as being the most effective treatment for hair loss in males.
 It can also be used in combination with Regaine, a product that contains the ingredient Minoxidil, another proven hair loss treatment.
-Finasteride reviews from active users also suggest that a majority of men who use finasteride, finds that it works to regrow and thicken hair, as well as prevent further hair loss.
+Finasteride reviews from active users also suggest that a majority of men who use finasteride, find that it works to regrow and thicken hair, as well as prevent further hair loss.

-However, whilst finasteride works for most men, it may not necessarily work for everyone.
+However, whilst finasteride has positive results for most men, it may not necessarily work for everyone.
 It is unlikely to work in those that are completely bald or have very little hair left, or those suffering from hair loss that is not attributed to male pattern baldness (such as alopecia).

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.